Fuzzing MLIR Compilers with Custom Mutation Synthesis: Related Work

 \section{Related Work}

-\textbf{Grammar-based fuzzing.} Grammar-based fuzzers, e.g. Grammarinator~\cite{grammarinator}, Nautilus~\cite{aschermann2019nautilus}, LangFuzz~\cite{holler2012fuzzing}, are guided by a grammar.
+\textbf{Grammar-based fuzzing.} Grammar-based fuzzers, e.g. Grammarinator~\cite{grammarinator}, Nautilus~\cite{aschermann2019nautilus}, LangFuzz~\cite{holler2012fuzzing} constrain input space with a context-free grammar.
 PolyGlot~~\cite{polyglot} transforms the high-level languages into a general IR with the BNF grammar given by the users and uses constraint mutators to preserve the grammar.
-Our experiments found that 97\% of Grammarinator's generated inputs fail to satisfy semantic constraints, e.g., type consistency, or more complex relationships over shapes and types. \tool{}, instead, automatically encodes these semantic constraints from examples.
+Our experiments found that 97\% of Grammarinator's generated inputs fail to satisfy semantic constraints, e.g., type consistency, or more complex relationships over shapes and types. \tool{}, instead, automatically infers semantic constraints from existing tests through mutation synthesis.

-\textbf{Custom generator- and mutation-based fuzzers.} Generator-based fuzzers~\cite{padhye2019semantic,padhye2019jqf} require generators, written by human developers in an imperative language, to produce valid inputs.
-CSmith~\cite{csmith} generates random C programs for fuzzing C compilers.
-Related to our target subject of MLIR, MLIRSmith~\cite{mlirsmith} generates random MLIR programs.
-Unlike grammar-based fuzzers, they can encode constraints that are difficult to express in grammar.
-Despite the additional human effort required, MLIRSmith underperforms \tool{} as it is unable to satisfy the constraints of invoking each operator of a new dialect. \tool{} does not require the definition of domain-specific custom mutators to successfully invoke operators from novel dialects.
+\textbf{Custom generator and mutation-based fuzzers.} Generator-based fuzzers~\cite{padhye2019semantic,padhye2019jqf} require handwritten generators, usually coded in an imperative language, to produce valid inputs.
+CSmith~\cite{csmith} is a well-known example custom generator that produces random C programs for fuzzing C compilers.
+Related to our target domain of MLIR, MLIRSmith~\cite{mlirsmith} is a hand-written generator for MLIR core dialects.
+Hand-coded generators encode context-sensitive constraints beyond the expressiveness of a context-free grammar.
+Despite the additional human effort required, MLIRSmith underperforms \tool{}, as it is unable to satisfy the input constraints of each new dialect beyond the MLIR core dialects.
+To target a new dialect, \tool{} does not require hand-coding custom mutators, as it infers parameterized, context-dependent mutations from example tests.